 Highlight the Volume Control (Headphones) option and press Right on the D-pad to make sure the controller's volume is turned up.

-If Output to Headphones is greyed out, that means the headphones are not detected by the controller.
+If Output to Headphones is greyed out, the headphones aren't detected by the controller.

 Contact our support specialists